Actyx/Actyx/js/sdk/README.md

 - Access the node ID
 - Emit, query, and subscribe to event

-This SDK is the basis for the more frequently used opinionated [@actyx/pond](https://developer.actyx.com/docs/how-to/actyx-pond/introduction) framework.
+This SDK is the basis for the more frequently used [Actyx Pond](https://developer.actyx.com/docs/how-to/actyx-pond/introduction) framework.

 ## Example usage